California Recall: "No" Vote Projected to Win in Recall Election; Newsom Remains Governor

 SACRAMENTO (KPIX) — CBS News on Tuesday night projected that the “no” vote will win the recall election, meaning Governor Gavin Newsom will remain in office.

-Most Californians voting in the recall election said they approve of the job Newsom is doing as governor, and those who did overwhelmingly voted against the recall that would have removed Newsom from the position.READ MORE: Crews Battling 3-Alarm House Fire In Palo Alto
+Most Californians voting in the recall election said they approve of the job Newsom is doing as governor, and those who did overwhelmingly voted against the recall that would have removed Newsom from the position.READ MORE: Arson Suspect Arrested For Allegedly Igniting Destructive Hopkins Fire

 Less than one hour after polls closed, Newsom addressed supporters.